Lady Clover Honey

 Lady Clover Honey created a web-streaming cooking series called "Clover Culinary" in 2020 where she shares her favorite recipes in a stylish way from her kitchen in Jersey City.
-She directed, co-wrote and stars in a short comedy film called "Modest Male Exposure" a mocumentary exploring the issues of Male nudity in public restrooms and locker rooms.
+She directed, co-wrote and stars in a short comedy film called "Modest Male Exposure" a mocumentary exploring the issues of Male nudity in public restrooms and locker rooms in 2022.
+The movie was produced with filmmaker and actor Jed Ryan, who also stars in the film.
+She also appears in the short film "Attack of the Amazing Colossal Stud" a parody of the horror, sci-fi classic.
+She introduces and closes the movie as journalist Goldie Hanson, the same character she played in "Modest Male Exposure."
+Clover also wrote, directed and stars in the short film, "Drag to Death" a horror and camp cult movie, which won the Best Alternative Horror Award at the 2024 Poor Life Choices Comedy Film Festival in Los Angeles, California.